 It is clear that, in pursuit of the terotechnology objective, the cost and benefit implications of all aspects of the asset’s life need to be considered.
 Where costs and benefits are distributed in time throughout the life cycle, analytical techniques such as discounted cash flow are used to sensibly compare incomes and/or notional expenditures at different dates.
 However, in addition other aspects which may not have a notional cost and/or benefit implication need to be taken into account; in some of these a notional cost implication might be appropriately used. in other cases, alternative approaches may have to be taken.
 The principal areas to be considered are outlined in 5.2 to 5.7.

-Techniques based upon the principles of discounted cash flow are also used in comparing the costs and benefits arising from different forecast scenarios which identify the factors that maximize the benefits to the enterprise.
-Of equal importance are factors which could negate these benefits and these key areas of risk need to be identified and the risk minimized wherever possible.
+Techniques based upon the principles of discounted cash flow are also used in comparing the costs and benefits arising from different forecast scenarios which identify the factors that maximize the benefits to the enterprise of equal importance are factors which could negate these benefits and these key areas of risk need to be identified and the risk minimized wherever possible.
 In essence, an attempt should be made to identify those uncertainty factors -which have the greatest influence on the likely return (sensitivity analysis) and, if necessary, to concentrate resources on investigating those factors in more detail.
 This is particularly relevant to the most common source of risk which arises from uncertainty in the data used in the economic assessments.

 There should be a corporate input to decisions to invest in capital projects so that the impact of existing policies on forecast scenarios (and possibly the converse) can be properly examined.
 The organization needs to ensure that the investment does not affect the nature and objectives of the business in an uncontrolled way because this could result in uncontrolled risk.